ascribe/wp-theme/README.md

 # wp-theme

-> WordPress theme for Ascribe's landing page and blog
+> WordPress theme for ascribe's landing page and blog

 ## Prerequisites